Dynoom felt no qualms about his dismal advice to the Noad.

 "Some grutts talk trash because they have nothing better to do," shrugged her male companion, before reaching for his first refill...

 Mention a hot topic, call it trash, thus make it safe?
-But this one surely is trash, anyhow, judged Dynoom.
-That first speaker was right: the Noad could not possibly be so irresponsible as to ignore the terrible lesson of Dari Clsar and Sunwa Nerren.
-Barlayn Lamorith cannot intend to announce another heir...
+A dismissive ploy - and yet that first speaker was right, judged Dynoom: Barlayn Lamorith surely cannot intend to announce another heir... the Noad could not possibly be so irresponsible as to ignore the terrible lesson of Dari Clsar and

 After a few minutes the Noad turned to head for the top table, and this was the signal for a general drift by all the rest towards their places.
 Servers brought dishes heaped with klasts, the crusty meat-confections of Ooranye.
 Others came with bottles of myyix, the thick glowing cordial.
 Uranian cuisine lacks the bewildering range of Terran, and the ingenuity of our cooks is devoted to minuter variations on fewer themes...